2023-24 TEAM

 About CURI

-Our research project is funded by the St. Olaf Collaborative Undergraduate Research and Inquiry (CURI) program.
-This collaboration provided us with opportunities to learn and refine skills in historical research, archival work, and conducting interviews as we expanded our understanding of the St. Olaf College legacy, the complexity of refugee life, and the aid provided by Lutheran organizations.
+Student contributions to this research project is funded by the St. Olaf Collaborative Undergraduate Research and Inquiry (CURI) program.
+This collaboration provides the student team members with opportunities to learn and refine skills in historical research, archival work, and conducting interviews to expand understanding of the St. Olaf College legacy, the complexity of refugee life, and the aid provided by Lutheran organizations.